Sanegv/N-Queens-Solver/README.md

-# 8-Queens solver
+# N-Queens solver

 ## Goal

-The goal of this program is to solve the 8-queens problem.
-Note that it does not provide a solution for any other amount of queens.
+The goal of this program is to solve the N-queens problem.
+It is a modified clone of [this repository](https://github.com/Sanegv/8-queens-solver), which solves for only 8-Queens (as opposed to any amount), but works using bitboards and bitwise operations.

-The goal here was to use three concepts:
+The goal here was to use two concepts:
-- bitwise operations;
 - backtracking;
 - Unit Testing (in C)

-### Bitwise operations

-Since we only use one type of chess piece (the Queen), and since a regular chessboard contains 64 tiles, the use of a bitboard was a great way to represent the state of the board while being memory efficient.

-A bitboard consists of a long (or long long, depending on your architecture) in which each bit represents a tile, and whether its empty or occupied.

-This forces the use of masks and shifts, two concepts that are essential to cryptography.

 ### Backtracking